DiscUtils/DiscUtils/README.md

 ### Implementation in this repository

 This repository has performed a few changes to the core DiscUtils library.
-For starters, all projects have been converted to .NET Core, and are targeting .NET 2.0 through 4.5, in addition to NETStandard 1.5 (thanks [Quamotion](https://github.com/Quamotion)).
+For starters, all projects have been converted to .NET Core, and are targeting .NET 2.0 through 5.0, in addition to .NET Standard 2.0 (thanks [Quamotion](https://github.com/Quamotion)).

 The DiscUtils library has been split into 25 independent projects, which can function without the others present.
 This reduces the "cost" of having DiscUtils immensely, as we're down from the 1 MB binary it used to be.

 To work with this, four Meta packages have been created: